cjstoddard/PicoCalc-uf2/MircoPython/README.md

 # MicroPython Projects

+Update 4-29-2025
+I added Tomato.py and face_monitor.py.
+[Tomato is an idea I came up with](https://github.com/cjstoddard/Tomato) for another project.
+The idea was to emulate the Tomato Computer used by RadicalEdward in the Cowboy Bebop series.
+This a scaled down version of that project, using ASCI emoji's instaed of images.
+Face_monitor.py is Tomato.py packaged up so it can be imported into other programs.
+Place Face_monitor.py in the folder with your program or in a lib folder and add the following to your program.

+> import face_monitor
+>
+> face_monitor.init()
+>
+> while True:
+>    face_monitor.update()
+>    time.sleep(0.1)

+Face_monitor.py uses the lower right of the screen, so plan accordingly.

+I am still working on using images rather than emjois, I think it gives a more looks better RadicalEdward vibe and just looks all around better.

 Update 4-28-2025
 I am aware of the bug in Hamurabi.bas that was rebooting the PicoCalc at the end of the game.
 I am fiddling with other things at the moment, I will get to it shortly.
 In the meantime, I changed it so it just errors out without rebboting the device.